facebook/create-react-app/docusaurus/docs/running-tests.md

 });
 ```

-Learn more about the utilities provided by `react-testing-library` to facilitate testing asynchronous interactions as well as selecting form elements from the [`react-testing-library` documentation](https://testing-library.com/react) and [examples](https://codesandbox.io/s/github/kentcdodds/react-testing-library-examples).
+Learn more about the utilities provided by `@testing-library/react` to facilitate testing asynchronous interactions as well as selecting form elements from the [`@testing-library/react` documentation](https://testing-library.com/react) and [examples](https://codesandbox.io/s/github/kentcdodds/react-testing-library-examples).

 ## Using Third Party Assertion Libraries